rPlakama/Twatch/README.md

 TODO:

-- Making the prints cleaner
+- Making the prints cleaner [70%]
-- Creating a selection list for sessions
+- Creating a selection list for sessions [0%]

-- Making session debugger only spawn in session request
-- Alr alr
+- Adding the delay timming the graph [0%]

 Secondary:

 - Watts monitor